2025 CBSC Fellows

 2018 CBSC Fellows and Collaborative Partners Spring Meeting

-Our six 2018 CBSC Fellows' work is now underway!
-Teams are in place and matched with our two great collaborative partners - the Cross Keys Sustainable Neighborhood Initiative's Affordable Housing Group(CPACS) and the Partners in Action for Healthy Living (PAHL) Youth Farm Program.
+Our six 2018 CBSC Fellows' work is now completed!
+Teams matched with our two great collaborative partners - the Cross Keys Sustainable Neighborhood Initiative's Affordable Housing Group(CPACS) and the Partners in Action for Healthy Living (PAHL) Youth Farm Program.

-This year, three CBSC Fellows will be working to establish baseline data related to affordable housing properties along the Buford Highway Corridor.
-This will include analysis of available data surrounding these key properties, impact documentation for residents already displaced by loss of units and those fearful of displacement.
-The end product is expected to help the CKSNI Housing Group demonstrate the social, economic and educational changes created for both very local communities and individual residents.
+This year, three CBSC Fellows worked to establish baseline data related to affordable housing properties along the Buford Highway Corridor.
+This included analysis of available data surrounding these key properties, impact documentation for residents already displaced by loss of units and those fearful of displacement.
+The end product will help the CKSNI Housing Group demonstrate the social, economic and educational changes created for both very local communities and individual residents.

-Working with the Partners in Action for Healthy Living and their Youth Farm Program, three CBSC Fellows will work to help establish the program including planning for the implementation of an evaluation plan and assisting in the leadership curriculum for participants.
+Working with the Partners in Action for Healthy Living and their Youth Farm Program, three CBSC Fellows worked to help establish the program including planning for the implementation of an evaluation plan and assisting in the leadership curriculum for participants.

 We Love BUHi